 You can pay your rates online through Billpay.
-This service allows you to pay your rate bill by debit or credit card.
-Please note that a credit card handling fee of two per cent of your rate bill will be charged for this - this could be around £15 based on an annual bill of £750.
+This means you can pay your rates by debit or credit card.
+Please note that a credit card handling fee of two per cent of your rate bill will be charged for this.
 There is no charge for paying by debit card.

 Before you use the service for the first time, you must register your details and set up a payment profile for Land & Property Services (LPS).
 You can register using the 'register' link on the Billpay website.
 Once you register you can set up a payment profile for LPS using the 'By company name' option.